cstandy/Java_Lesson/README.md

 $ javac HelloWorld.java
 ```

++ Use javac -d 'path' HelloWorld.java to ensure that output file is in the package folder, or other classes in the same package cannot use that class even if import.

 And the above command will produce a new file (`HelloWorld.class`).
 To run this application, enter:

 ```